Admissions and Academic Information

 Dr. Terry Powell Hall houses up to 320 male residents.
 Each resident room has two beds, two under-bed storage units, two desks and additional storage in a closet area next to the room entrance.
 Community bathrooms are located on each level of Powell Hall.
 Pat Walker Hall houses up to 233 female residents in a three story facility containing 60 two bedroom, two bath suites.
 Each floor of the building has a lounge area and study room.
 Cable TV and WiFi are available in all resident rooms, as well as a laundry facility housed between the two complexes.
 For more information contact the Director, or Assistant Director, of Student Life.

 It is the policy of Coffeyville Community College to comply with the Americans with Disabilities Act as amended by the ADA Amendments Act of 2008 (ADAAA), the Fair Housing Act, and other applicable federal laws that prohibit discrimination on the basis of disability.
-Students seeking accommodations must self identify with the Director of Academic Advising and Student Success Center.
+Students seeking accomodations must self identify with the Director of Academic Advising and Student Success Center.